-Specific Tasks Methodologies

-towards minimizing resettlement,

-(v) Review of technical measures adopted for

-proposed alignments especially in bypasses

-and congested stretches.

-Identifying zones of major (i) Identification of zones of major economic

-economic and social and social impact will be done by

-impact classifying degree of impact segment

-wise.
-For this purpose

-(ii) kilometer/ village wise land acquisition will be estimated,

-(iii)critical segments will be identified based

-on type of land(agricultural, built-up,

-market, eco-sensitive land) proposed for

-acquisition,

-(iv) Number and Type of structures

-being acquired at particular

-location(km/village),

-(v) Categorization of stretches in terms of

-degree of impacts (a) low, (b) medium

-and (c) high

-Understanding socio- Based on identification of impacts (as

-economic profile of the mentioned above), a census and baseline

-people socio-economic survey will be carried out.
-While

-census survey will enumerate all the project affected families recording lands and assets

-possessed and likely to lose because of

-proposed DFCC tracks, the baseline survey will

-emphasize detailed assessment of impacts on

-vulnerable families .
-For this purpose following

-steps will be taken.

-(i) Preparation of list of project Affected

-Families: As mentioned earlier also,

-DFCCIL has prepared land acquisition

-plan as per RAA 2008.
-The land plan

-includes affected survey number (zone of

-direct impact) and owner of the land and

-properties.
-However, preliminary

-reconnaissance survey indicates that

-there are other family (who lacks title of the properties ) has not been part of

-ine properties ) has not been part of
+Specific Tasks Methodologies Re conforming zone of (i) DFCCIL has prepared land acquisition plan for the Impact through review of proposed stretch though its feasibility consultant. data The zone of impact will be reconfirmed by (ii) Review of land width data of Railways, (iii) Estimate land acquisition village wise, (iv)Identification of critical segments, Review of efforts made by DFCCIL towards minimizing resettlement, (v) Review of technical measures adopted for proposed alignments especially in bypasses and congested stretches.
+Identifying zones of major (i) Identification of zones of major economic and social economic and social impact impact will be done by classifying degree of impact segment wise.
+For this purpose (ii) kilometer/ village wise land acquisition will be estimated, (iii)critical segments will be identified based on type of land(agricultural, built-up, market, eco-sensitive land) proposed for acquisition, (iv)Number and Type of structures being acquired at particular location(km/village), (v) Categorization of stretches in terms of degree of impacts (a) low, (b) medium and (c) high Understanding socio- Based on identification of impacts (as mentioned above), a economic profile of the census and baseline socio-economic survey will be carried people out.
+While census survey will enumerate all the project affected families recording lands and assets possessed and likely to lose because of proposed DFCC tracks, the baseline survey will emphasize detailed assessment of impacts on vulnerable families .
+For this purpose following steps will be taken. (i) Preparation of list of project Affected Families: As mentioned earlier also, DFCCIL has prepared land acquisition plan as per RAA 2008.
+The land plan includes affected survey number (zone of direct impact) and owner of the land and properties.
+However, preliminary reconnaissance survey indicates that there are other family (who lacks title of the properties ) has not been part of listing of PAFs by DFCCIL.
+These PAFs will also be enumerated based on detailed measurement survey as per provision of NRRP 2007. (ii) Training to enumerators: Enumerators will be selected from sociological research background from Saharanpur, Yamuna Nagar, Ambala, Patiala, Fatehgarh and Ludhiana .
+Enumerators will undergo two weeks of intensive training by the resource person of the consultant.
+The Social Expert of Consultants and Revenue officials (working for the project) will impart training to this social survey team.
+Explanation of terms, meaning etc in the questionnaires, methods of getting information from potential PAPs, mechanism of social behavior, and strategy of communication with respondents etc. will be part of training program.
+During training sessions, enumerators will be exposed to role play of PAPs, enumerators, public to make them conversant with the approach required for collection of information through questionnaires, understanding and appreciating local situations etc. The survey team will be mobilized in the field after testing of questionnaire in the project area. (iii) Survey of Potential Affected Structures and land: In order to assess impact, structures coming within the proposed land width will be marked, measured and recorded on a strip map.
+This also included the typology of construction (such as pucca, semipucca, and katcha) based on construction materials used and the usage of structure like residential, commercial and others.
+Extent of loss will be determined by measuring the distance of the structure from the proposed centerline of DFCCIL alignment in the following manner. (a) Measure the distance of each affected structure from the existing up track centre